Oscar Schmidt: NBA draft rights

 Schmidt was drafted by the New Jersey Nets in the sixth round of the 1984 NBA draft, and he played with them in their 1984 NBA training camp and preseason.
-However, he declined the club's offer of a fully guaranteed contract, because it was for considerably less money than he made at the time playing in Italy, and also because to accept the team's contract offer would have meant that he could no longer represent the senior Brazilian national team.
-That was because until 1989, NBA players were not allowed to play for national teams.
+However, he declined the team's offer of a fully guaranteed contract, because it was for considerably less money than he was making playing in Italy, and because he wanted to continue playing for the senior Brazilian national team (until 1989, NBA players were not allowed to play for national teams).

 National team career

 Junior national team

 Schmidt played in the youth systems of Brazil's national federation program.
 He played in 15 games with the junior selection of São Paulo, with which he scored 393 points in 15 games, for a scoring average of 26.2 points per game.
 He also played in 31 games with Brazil's national junior selection, in which he scored a total of 569 points, for a scoring average of 18.4 points per game.